Cerebellum-Realtime/clientSDK/README.md

 API_KEY: string;
 ```

 The API key for authentication.
-This key is used to create a token on the frontend, which is then sent to the Cerebellum servers for authentication.
+This key is used to create a token on the front end, which is then sent to the Cerebellum servers for authentication.

 If the `API_KEY` is provided, then a token using the provided `API_KEY` will be created automatically.